VGVentures/news_toolkit/README.md

 <br/>

-Flutter and the [Google News Initiative](https://newsinitiative.withgoogle.com/) have co-sponsored the development of a news application template.
+VGV, Flutter, and the [Google News Initiative](https://newsinitiative.withgoogle.com/) have co-sponsored the development of a news application template.
 The goal of this project is to help news publishers build mobile applications easily in order to make reliable information accessible to all.

 This template aims to **significantly reduce the development time for typical news applications** by giving developers a head start on core components and features.